rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 **Outcome:** The new recipe is added and shown on the homepage.

-### 4. Edit an Existing Recipe
+### 4. Edit Own Recipe
-**User:** Any user
+**User:** The user who created the recipe

+**Trigger:** User clicks “Edit” or “Delete” on their own recipe detail page

 **Process:**
-- The user is navigated to the recipe edit page
+- The app checks if the current user is the recipe’s author.
-- The form is pre-filled with the existing data for the selected recipe
-- The user makes changes to one or more fields (e.g., title, ingredients & steps)
+- If matched:
+  - **Edit:**
+    - User edits the pre-filled form.
-- When "Save" button is clicked, a `PUT /api/recipes/:id` request is sent with the updated recipe data
+    - `PUT /api/recipes/:id` request updates the recipe.
-- The backend updates the recipe in the database
-- The user is redirected to the updated recipe’s detail page
+    - Redirects to the updated detail page.

-**Outcome:** The recipe is updated in the database and re-displayed.

-### 5. Delete an Existing Recipe
-**User:** Any user

-**Trigger:** User clicks “Delete” on a recipe detail page

-**Process:**
-- The app can show a confirmation dialog to prevent accidental deletion
+  - **Delete:**
+    - User confirms deletion.
-- When the user confirms, a `DELETE /api/recipes/:id` request is sent to the backend
+    - `DELETE /api/recipes/:id` request removes the recipe.
-- The backend removes the selected recipe from the PostgreSQL database
-- After deletion, the user is redirected back to the homepage
+    - Redirects to the homepage.
-- The deleted recipe no longer appears in the recipe list

 **Outcome:**
-The recipe is permanently removed from the database and the user interface.
+The recipe’s creator successfully edit or delete their own post.

-### 6. Searching for an Existing Recipe
+### 5. Searching for an Existing Recipe
 **User:** Any user

 **Trigger:** User types a keyword into the search bar on the homepage.